babarrett/g80-9009/README.md

 2. [Directly](../master/method-2-direct.md  ) from the "Desk PC/Workstation"
     connector to a PS/2 connector
     - Very few parts, essentially one custom built DB-9 to PS/2 cable and
-    - a 12V power connection to the keyboard (host port, DB-15)
+    - a 12V power-supply and connection to the keyboard (host port, DB-15)
     - Uses a passive PS/2 to USB adapter to get to USB, if needed.
     - Special "workstation" keys do not generate scancodes.
+    - Fairly inexpensive solution.
     - A good solution for getting a keyboard with working display functions, while the keyboard itself is not programable and you cannot control the keymap.
 If the LCD display being operational was a significant motivation